MrLuit/CensorRadar/README.md

 * Don't put `http://` or `https://` in the domain and **only** put the path to the image in img without leading `/`
 * Make sure the image provided is accessible from not only your computer.
 A favicon works best but if the server stores favicon on another server and doesn't automatically redirect just use another image URL from the website.
 * When using a subdomain like `assets.github.com`, put a `~` before the domain so the parser recognizes it's a subdomain and doesn't put `www.` in front of it
-* Make sure all the hashes are correct (verify on [srihash.org](https://www.srihash.org/) and the built-in sha256 using sha256.min.js and `sha256(JSON.stringify(data)`).
-If you need help just create a pull request without the hashes.

 You can then proceed to make a [pull request](https://github.com/MrLuit/CensorRadar/pulls) with all these requirements.